cherylflynn/cherylflynn.github.io/index.md

 ## About Me
-I am a member of the Statistics Group in the Data Science and AI Research Organization at AT&T Labs.
+I am a statistics and data science researcher at AT&T Labs.
 I am interested in problems related to fairness and ethics in data science, data privatization, network modeling, model selection, and unsupervised learning.
 I am also one of the organizers of the annual [AT&T Labs Graduate Student Symposium](http://stats.research.att.com/grad-symposium/).

 I received by PhD in Statistics from New York University in 2014 under the supervision of Cliff Hurvich, Patrick Perry, and Jeff Simonoff.